-Pro Tip: While design elements added to the master slide appear on every slide in your presentation, you can cover a master slide element on an individual slide by drawing a shape over it in a color that matches the background of the slide.
+Pro Tip: Design elements added to the master slide appear on every slide in your presentation.
+But you can cover a master slide element on an individual slide by drawing a shape over it in a color that matches the background of the slide.

 How to Plan Your Own Google Slides Template